How to temper chocolate – including video guide, step-by-step instructions and lots of extra tips.

 When I’m making chocolates I probably temper about twice as much chocolate as I really expect to use.
 The reason is that both filling moulds and dipping truffles is far far easier if you’ve got more than enough (just imagine trying to get a lovely glossy coating on the outside of a truffle when you’re scraping it around at the bottom of the bowl trying to pick up the last of your chocolate).

 When I temper chocolate I keep a dish at the side lined with greaseproof paper or cling film and then I simply scrape any excess chocolate into there.
-Let it set and you can then use it again another day, either for step 3 in the tempering process or to make something like chocolate sauce or ganache (or just to eat as a little snack 🙂 ).
+Let it set and you can then use it again another day, either for step 3 in the tempering process or to make something like a chocolate sauce or ganache (or just to eat as a little snack 🙂 ).

 I’ve gone a few degrees over in the past and my chocolates have turned out just fine.
 If your chocolate has started to go grainy, then you’ll have to start again but there’s a bit of a window above 45ºC/48ºC when you’ll get away with it just fine!